 When people see who is actually benefitting from their purchase, they are much more likely to feel inspired by the brand’s efforts and join their community!

 Instagram Best Practices #5 – Crowdsource

 Consistently creating quality content is tough and it’s easy to run out of ideas.

 Once you have built a loyal following, take some of the weight off your shoulders by crowdsourcing content creation.

 The tech giant Lenovo crowdsourced content for their “I Hacked Life” campaign, encouraging users to tag useful tricks with #ihackedlife.
-As a result of their efforts, Lenovo received quality content to post, reached new viewers through their followers’ audiences, and associated the Lenovo brand with helpfulness.
+As a result of their efforts, Lenovo received quality earned media to post, reached new viewers through their followers’ audiences, and associated the Lenovo brand with usefulness.